nico14-d/Portfolio/Projects/SQL/DVDRental/task_3_explanation.md

   - No hardcoded values for `customer_id`, `staff_id`, or `inventory_id`.
 - **CTEs improve readability**
   - `me` and `rental_data` separate logic for better maintainability.

-This method provides a **realistic representation of a rental transaction in a database**, making it a great addition to an SQL portfolio.